 My pregancies were both healthy and fun.
 I was the annoying woman who absolutely loved being pregnant, even the icky parts.
 I enjoyed the special attention from strangers and the new excuses to shop.
 I did not, however, like the maternity clothing.

-The Pregnant Entrepreneur is first for my girls, then for all the women that I hope it will encourage.
-While there are more and more women starting businesses today, many women put their dreams on hold or minimize their efforts when they have kids.
-I hope that women entrepreneurs will be more confident and profitable, whether their businesses are multi-national or teeny-tiny.
+The Pregnant Entrepreneur is first for my children, then for all the women that I hope it will encourage.
+While there are more women than ever starting businesses today, many women put their dreams on hold or minimize their efforts when they have kids.
+I hope that pregnant entrepreneurs and women business owners of all stripes will be more confident and profitable, whether their businesses are multi-national or teeny-tiny.